gebhartn/Dotfiles/.config/nvim/README.md

 You can read more about this with `:h packages`

-I use some bash scripts to manage my plugins, define a $PLUG variable in your shrc and use git submodules to manage the installation and updates of various plugins.
-These can be found in the [bin][bin] directory.
+Define a $PLUG variable in your shrc and use git submodules to manage the installation and updates of various plugins.
+I use some scripts to manage installing/updating everything, these can be found in the [bin][bin] directory.

 An example $PLUG variable: